garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 Because we don't know what kind of solution we might get, it makes sense to create the initial population randomly.
 If there is some prior knowledge about good solutions, those can be used as seed values as well.
 Once the population is created, we need to determine which solutions should continue on.

+{% highlight python %}
+import random
+from deap import base, creator, tools, algorithms

+# Define the size of the board (assume square)
+# Start with standard 4x4 board
+SIZE = 4

+def generate_random_boggle_letters():
+    return random.choice(string.ascii_lowercase)

+# First the overall simulation needs to be set up.
+# The creator is used to set up the weights for our algorithm.
+# Because board score is the only fitness,
+# and we want that to be maximized, the weight will be 1.
+# A weight of -1 would indicate that we want to minimize.
+creator.create("BoggleFitnessMax", base.Fitness, weights=(1.0,))
+creator.create("Individual", list, fitness = creator.BoggleFitnessMax)

+# toolbox contains the evolutionary operators.
+# This is how parameters for the algorithm are added
+# and removed.
+toolbox = base.Toolbox()

+# Register the function to generate random letters
+toolbox.register("rand_letter",generate_random_boggle_letters)

+# Register the individual.
+This will be composed of repeating the
+# toolbox.rand_letter function n times.
+In this case n will be 16, because
+# we have a 4x4 board.
+toolbox.register("individual",
+                 tools.initRepeat,
+                 creator.Individual,
+                 toolbox.rand_letter,
+                 n=SIZE**2)
+# Register the population.
+The population will be composed of repeating individuals
+toolbox.register("population",tools.initRepeat,list,toolbox.individual)

+# Set the intial population to 200 boards.
+pop = toolbox.population(n=200)
+{% endhighlight %}

 ### Fitness[^fitness]
 In the natural world, each individual does not have an equal chance to pass their genes onto the next generation.
 Fitness is the term to describe the probability that an individual will contribute to the genes of subsequent generations.
 Individuals that have the best chance of reproducing are the most "fit" (hence, "survival of the fittest").
 The most fit individuals are not necessarily the strongest, fastest or biggest.
 For exampl, a particular gene that controls coloring could have a sizable impact on reproduction if it provides great camouflage.